jeanfrancoisdrapeau/autotorrent/README.rst

 All you need to do is download the torrents and AutoTorrent plays mix and match to make it possible to seed as much as possible across trackers.

+NEW: It is now possible to scan a folder indefinitely waiting for new torrent files (downloaded from autodl-irssi for example)

 Requirements
 ------------